The “shipping marks” designate what is written on the export cartons. Usually, the importer specifies what the supplier should write.

 Some buyers have asked me “what is required on shipping marks of cartons from China?”

-Shipping marks must address different needs
+Shipping marks need to address different needs:

 1. For international freight

 The shipping mark info on the cartons must correspond to what is written on the supplier’s packing list.
 In most cases, the following fields are printed on the boxes: